A Syntax for Strictly Associative and Unital $\infty$-Categories: The Type Theory

 Rules for pasting contexts as well as a definition of the boundary operators can be found in \cite{Finster2017}.
 We will give an alternative description of pasting contexts as trees in later in \cref{sec:trees}.

 With these notions in hand, the typing rules for \Catt are given in \cref{fig:typ-rules}.
 All these rules are relatively standard for dependent type theories with the exception of the last two which describe the typing of coherence terms.
 Both of these latter rules for typing a coherence \(\Coh \Delta {\arr s A t} \sigma\) require that \(\Delta\) must be a pasting context and that \(\arr s A t\) and \(\sigma\) are both well typed.
 The first rule says that \(s\) must be supported by the source of \(\Delta\) and \(t\) by the target of \(\Delta\).
 Terms typed with this rule represent compositions.
 The second rule instead states that \(s\) and \(t\) are \emph{full}, they are supported by the whole context.
 These terms witness that any two full terms over a pasting diagram should be equivalent.
+We note that although having two typing rules for a constructor is non-standard, these two rules only differ on their syntactic side condition, and could be combined into a single rule.
+The two rules are left separate to conform to previous presentations of \Catt.